ablaom/HelloJulia.jl/README.md

 - Hook your Julia installation up with an editor or integrated development environment (IDE) so you can efficiently edit, run and debug longer julia scripts.
-See [these options](https://julialang.org).
+See [these options](https://julialang.org) (scroll down to "Editors and IDEs" and "Essential Tools").
 If you don't have an existing preference I recommend VS Code.
 I prefer emacs, but it is much older and has a steeper learning curve.

 - Or, interact with Julia using a notebook.
 Here you have two options:
   - Juptyer notebooks (used also for R and python) - follow [these